amcneil36/amcneil36.github.io/blogs/additional-scrum-recommendations.md

 ### Let the product owner prioritize work
 In traditional environements, a manager would choose which work to do.
 In Scrum, it is the product owner who chooses which work should be donne.
 The product owner will have a business background as well as domain knowledge and understanding of the customers so that he or she can determine which work needs to be done in which order.

-### Recommended development team length
+### Recommended development team size
 Development teams should typically have aroudn 5-7 team members.
+Too few people results in not much room for specialization and too many people results in stepping on each other's toes.

+### Recommended day to start and end the sprint
+A lot of people like Monday - Friday sprints because they are easy to visualize.
+The only downside of that is that sprints have the planning at the start of the sprint and the demos/reviews at the end of the sprint.
+Mondays and Fridays are the days where people are more likely to be on vacation since they are near the weekend.
+As a result, I personally like the Wednesday to Wednesday sprints.